Music

 - Advent Vespers Prayer Service: Project-based learning collaboration between all performing arts disciplines as a summative assessment, including self-reflection

-- Celebration of the Arts: Centers around social justice, emotional learning, and interdisciplinary connections.
-Themes have included works by women composers, selections from American musical theater, and spirituals.
+- The Celebration of the Arts: Centers around social justice, social emotional learning, and interdisciplinary connections, Themes have included works by women composers, selections from American musical theater, and spirituals

 Grade 5 & 6 Chorus